Insights and events

 Jeremy also has experience with privatisations and part privatisations, specifically in the airport and aviation sectors, where he gained experience in establishing and operating regulated entities.
 His background as a corporate/commercial lawyer, who later focused on EPC work, has also given Jeremy a wealth of experience in establishing joint ventures (in various forms) and advising on EPC/EPCM contracts, and he continues to maintain this focus.

-Recently, Jeremy has become focused on rapidly developing markets in Africa, in particular North Africa, where he has experience with both inbound and outbound Libyan work in the funds, telecoms, and infrastructure space.
+Recently, Jeremy has become focused on the Africa and MENA regions, in particular North Africa, where he has experience with both inbound and outbound Libyan work in the sovereign wealth fund, telecoms, and infrastructure space.
 Jeremy’s reputation is built on his commitment to his clients, and his determination to ensure clients and colleagues achieve the desired project outcomes.

 Greater Manchester Waste PFI

 Libyan Bank notes (acting for NTC on the release of 2 billion LD held in the UK)